galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > <question-title>Two melanocytic groups</question-title>
 >
-> Group `c_6` ranks *S100A1* first, shares *MLANA*, *PRAME*, *ATP1A1* and *L1CAM* with `c_0` at lower scores, and adds *VGF* and *HOXB7*.
-Its median transcript count is 139 against 693 for `c_0`, and `pct_counts_in_top_50_genes` is 62 against 32.
+> Group `8` ranks *S100A1* first, shares *MLANA*, *PRAME*, *ATP1A1* and *L1CAM* with groups `0` and `1` at lower scores, and adds *VGF*, *HOXB7*, *PAEP* and *BIRC7*.
+Its median transcript count is 212 against 484 and 1,079 for the two main melanoma groups, and its median `pct_counts_in_top_50_genes` is 52 against 35 and 29.
 >
-> Is `c_6` a distinct melanoma cell state, or the same population measured less well?
+> Is `8` a distinct melanoma cell state, or the same population measured less well?
 >
 > > <solution-title></solution-title>
 > >
-> > This analysis does not separate the two possibilities.
-The shared melanocytic markers argue that `c_6` is melanocytic; the five-fold lower transcript content and the higher concentration of counts in the top 50 genes argue that much of what distinguishes it from `c_0` is measurement depth. *VGF* is genuinely enriched and spatially structured, which counts in favour of a real state.
+> > The evidence is now mostly on the side of a real state.
+The shared melanocytic markers place `8` in the melanocytic lineage, and the lower transcript content and higher top-50 concentration are the usual signature of a shallower measurement.
+What tips the balance is the spatial result in the next section: `8` has a self-enrichment z-score of 371, the second highest in the section after the epidermis, and it is depleted against every other group.
+A population that is merely a low-depth tail of groups `0` and `1` would be scattered among them, not gathered into its own territory.
 > >
-> > What would settle it: checking whether `c_6` occupies a distinct region of the tissue, testing whether its markers survive a comparison against `c_0` alone rather than against all other cells, and repeating the analysis on another section.
-Reporting it as a candidate second melanocytic state with the depth caveat attached is the defensible position.
+> > What would still strengthen it: testing whether the *VGF*, *PAEP* and *BIRC7* enrichment survives a comparison against groups `0` and `1` alone rather than against all other cells, and repeating the analysis on another section.
+Reporting it as a spatially distinct candidate melanocytic state, with the depth caveat attached, is the defensible position.
 > >
 > {: .solution}
 >
 {: .question}

 # Spatial statistics with Squidpy